0xdecaf/beam/sdks/java/io/elasticsearch/src/main/java/org/apache/beam/sdk/io/elasticsearch/DESIGN.md

 Currently the Source API implementation supports parallelism via the the Elasticsearch Slice API.
 This enables maximum parallelism of the total number of shards available to store the data.

+### Parallelism by Default ###

- * Use the Elasticsearch API to determine the number of shards that back a specific index if the user doesn't specify a degree of parallelism.
-If an alias or wildcard index is used, all shards that match will be returned.
+Using the Elasticsearch API we can determine the number of shards that back a specific index if the user doesn't specify a degree of parallelism.
+If an alias or wildcard index is used all shards for matching indices will be counted.
+This represents the maximum degree of parallelism that can be achieved however doesn't necessarily represent the optimal amount.
+Queries that match a large amount of data per shard can take advantage however resource usage of the cluster will increase dramatically potentially making it less available for other users.
 If there isn't a lot of data in each shard it might be more efficient to use a minimal number of slices reducing the total number of round trips.
+The ideal amount of parallelism is going to be a function of the total number of shards, number and size of client nodes, and total number of results matched.

+One simple proposal for managing this parallelism is to use `max(shardCount, maxSlices)` with maxSlices defaulting to 4.
+Work could be done for the processing of a single element to keep track of the total number of results and use that information when the runner decides to re-balance the work.

+### Initial Restriction & Restriction Splitting ###

+When determining the initial restriction, the maximum upper bound is the result of the maximum level of parallelism when using a version of Elasticsearch that supports the Slice API.

+    if (backendVersion < 5) {
+      return new OffsetRange(0L, 1L);
+    }
+    return new OffsetRange(0L, numSlices);

+This range represents each slice that will be available for the query and work will be split in half initially.
+This ensures

  * The SDF will take a string as input and output strings.
 This means there is no type safety to guarantee the input is JSON.
  * Leverage composition instead of providing a function to transform input elements to queries within the SDF.
  * Contrary to the HBase SDF implementation, it seems better to attempt the claim of work before execution instead of after because